johandersson/.LOG-hog/src/README.md

 - 4-attempt limit with application restart requirement
 - Real-time countdown during delays
 - Immediate memory clearing of sensitive data
+- **Automatic clipboard clearing** with configurable timeout to prevent data exposure
+- **Security warnings and education** for clipboard operations on sensitive content

 ## Encryption Warning
 If you enable encryption, the program may load slower, especially in the settings tab when applying changes and in the full log view.
 This is due to the encryption/decryption process for the log file.